HealthiAir Community Action Pack

 Building on the principles of the original HealthiAir, in the fall of 2017, our class refocused the project to address Public Housing.
-Starting in July 2018, the Department of Housing and Urban Development (HUD) has mandated that all U.S. Public Housing must be smoke-free.
-While they have provided a guidebook for the transition, it is mostly up to each city’s housing authority to decide how this change will be enacted and monitored.
+Starting July 2018, the Department of Housing and Urban Development (HUD) mandated that all U.S. Public Housing must be smoke-free.
+While they provided a guidebook for the transition, it is mostly up to each city’s housing authority to decide how this change will be enacted and monitored.

-Continuing to collaborate with BCHD, we worked within the community of Douglass Homes, a Baltimore public housing development, and with their Tenant Council President.
+Continuing to collaborate with BCHD, we worked within the community of Douglass Homes, a Baltimore public housing development, and their Tenant Council President.